IDOE Cambridge Grant: FAQs

 Yes.
 All public colleges and universities in Indiana award college credit to students who earn a passing grade on Cambridge International AS & A Level courses and exams, as do over 1,000 universities nationwide.
 This policy helps students save on tuition and potentially graduate earlier.

-What are the IDOE grant deadlines?
+What are the IDOE Cambridge Grant deadlines?

-What does the IDOE grant include?
+What does the Cambridge grant include?

 What's included: Application fee, access fees, published resources, select lab supplies (ordered by school), assessments, and professional development (may be shared).